PeterDingVN/EBITDA-prediction-for-VN-listed-companies/README_Proj_Intro.md

 # EBITDA-prediction-for-VN-listed-companies

 ## Project's goal
-Build a forecasting model that forecasts EBITDA of 2691 listed companies in Vietnam, based on 19 features, the detail of which is given in this file: all_variables.txt
+Build a forecasting model that forecasts EBITDA of over 2000 listed companies in Vietnam, based on 19 features, the detail of which is given in this file: all_variables.txt

 ## Execution
 ### Data collection
 - The input data was taken from FinProX on 2911 companies across 10 years from 2015 to 2024.
 - Then, since many values are missing not at random (either because the companies are yet to be listed or they closed down before 2024), they are dropped.
-- This led to an unbalanced dataset with poorer forecasting power (since many companies have null values in all 10 years, hence being dropped completely).
+- This led to an unbalanced dataset with poorer forecasting power, however (since many companies have null values in all 10 years, hence being dropped completely).
+But this result is accpetable because the number of companies, after dropping, is still high (>2000) and most dropped companies are private or otc (over the counter).

 ### EDA